VALAWAI/C0_noticeboard/README.md

 # C0_noticeboard

-Component used to show notices to users.
+C0 component used to show notices to users by a web board.